Emily Faux

-Emily's PhD project title is 'Do Nukes go POP?
-Popular Imagination and Nuclear War'.
+Emily's PhD project title is 'Telling Stories: Imagining Nuclear Weapons and War'.
 Read more about Emily's research.

 About Emily

-I have a BA in International Relations and an MA in Political Communication.
-I teach Visual Politics and Communication Research Methods at the University of Leeds.
+I’m a PhD candidate at Newcastle University, UK.
+I also teach Visual Politics and Communication Research Methods at the University of Leeds.

 I'm a member of the FemNukes network, a contributor for HighlyNRiched, and have completed both the EU's Young Women in Non-Proliferation and Disarmament mentorship scheme and the University of California's Public Policy and Nuclear Threats course.